syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ---
 layout: post
 title: Month view | WinUI | Scheduler | Syncfusion
-description: This section explains how to customize the appearance and change the date format for Month view in Syncfusion WinUI Scheduler (SfScheduler)
+description: This section explains how to customize the appearance and change the date format for Month view in the Syncfusion WinUI Scheduler (SfScheduler).
 platform: winui
 control: Scheduler
 documentation: ug